Don’t Leave Home Without Him!

 * salt & pepper to taste

 Saute chopped onions, sweet pepper, tomato, and garlic in a little bit of oil.
 Add water, saffron, chicken and washed rice.
-Bring to a boil over high heat, then cover and cook over a low flame until done, stirring once or twice during cooking.
-Will take approximately 50 minutes — make sure chicken and rice are done.
+Bring to a

 Fifty Mile View

-view from the upper part of the lotYesterday we finagled an invitation to visit a Vermont gentleman that has built his tropical dream home with his own hands (with help from his Panamanian neighbors) on property whose beauty is unmatched.
+Yesterday we finagled an invitation to visit a Vermont gentleman that has built his tropical dream home with his own hands (with help from his Panamanian neighbors) on property whose beauty is unmatched.
 The centerpiece of this location is a ficus tree over 50 feet tall with a diameter of 12 feet!

 The ficas tree it seems begins by growing around a “host” tree like a vine, then killing the donor in the process.
 Over time, the host rots away, leaving the ficus with a hole in its trunk where the donor once lived.
 Amazing!
 (No, this is not a metaphor for Uncle Sam!)